davidthorn/react-native/README.md

 The react native documentation requests that you use expo-cli but this comes with some caveats if you are creating apps for clients.

-Using the `react-native-cli` is just a simple to use.
+Using the `react-native-cli` it is just as simple to use.
 It just requires some configuration.

 # Node version

-You node version will require to be 8.3 or newer.
+Your node version will require to be 8.3 or newer.

 If you are not using `nvm` already then I suggest installing it now as you are going to need it.